What’s the best way to stay current on funding opportunities?

 Who can assist the technical team in establishing teaming agreements?

 The OSP subaward team issues and negotiates teaming agreements when Georgia Tech is the lead on the proposal.
-Download the Teaming Agreement Routing Form from the OSP Form Library.
+Download the Teaming Agreement Routing Form.

 What if a non-disclosure agreement (NDA) is needed between GT and a subrecipient/subcontractor?